 For D14 v2, with HDI 3.6, SSD cache in-memory metadata size = 79 GB - (4 GB + 57 GB) = 18 GB

 Given the size of available memory for storing SSD cache metadata, we can calculate the size of SSD cache that can be supported.

-Size of in-memory metadata for SSD cache = 10% of size of SSD Cache
+Size of in-memory metadata for SSD cache = LLAP daemon container size - (Head room + Heap size) = 19 GB

 10. Adjusting Map Join memory

 Make sure you have hive.auto.convert.join.noconditionaltask enabled for this parameter to take effect.

 This configuration determine the threshold for MapJoin selection by Hive optimizer that considers oversubscription of memory from other executors to have more room for in-memory hash tables to allow more map join conversions.
 Considering 3GB per executor, this size can be oversubscribed to 3GB, but some heap memory may also be used for sort buffers, shuffle buffers, etc. by the other operations.

 So for D14 v2, with 3 GB memory per executor, it's recommended to set this value to 2048 MB.

 (Note: This value may need adjustments that are suitable for your workload.
 Setting this value too low may not use autoconvert feature.
 And setting it too high may result into out of memory exceptions or GC pauses that can result into adverse performance.)